Are you preparing for your first contest? Unsure about your pre-contest diet plan?

 This can be one days’ worth of meals.
 This assumes you work out in the morning.

-- Breakfast burrito: 4 egg-white omelets with veggies topped with tofu cheese in an organic whole-wheat tortilla wrap.
+- Breakfast burrito: 4 egg-white omelets with veggies topped with low-fat cheese in an organic whole-wheat tortilla wrap.

 - Half grapefruit.

 - Have a protein shake that consists of 30g whey protein and 20-30g carbs.
 Use a product such as 5% Nutrition Real Carbs.
 This is a low glycemic, whole food carb powder.
 See it here: 5% Nutrition Real Carbs – I’ll Pump You Up (illpumpyouup.com)

 - 3-4 oz. lemon-rosemary chicken

 - 1 cup steamed spinach